2008–09 Washington State Cougars men's basketball team

 The 2008–09 Washington State Cougars men's basketball team represented Washington State University for the 2008–09 NCAA Division I men's basketball season.
-The team played its home games on Jack Friel Court in Beasley Coliseum in Pullman, Washington.
+The team played their home games on Jack Friel Court in Beasley Coliseum in Pullman, Washington.

-At the end of March 2009, Tony Bennett announced that he was leaving Washington State to take the head coaching job at Virginia.
+At the end of March 2009, Tony Bennett announced that he was leaving Washington State to take a head coaching job at Virginia.
 Ken Bone, formerly with Portland State, took over.